 In the 2005 “Best of” issue of the San Antonio Current Louis was named one of three best San Antonio Art teachers.
 Louis won the annual San Antonio Art League “Julian Onderdonk Award” in 1987 and is a member of the Marion McNay Museum.
 Louis has exhibited in over fifty national juried art competitions throughout the United States and has shown his work in roughly twenty art shows nationally and abroad.

-Louis Lubbering has four children, Paul, Karl, Julie and Sarah and a son-in-law Jesse.
-He has two grandchildren Madeleine and James.
+Louis Lubbering has four children, Paul, Karl, Julie and Sarah and sons-in-law Jesse and Eli.
+He has four grandchildren: Madeleine, James, Dottie Lu, and Orson Lewis.